1Password/scim-examples/docker/README.md

 ### Automatic Instructions

+These steps can be used for automatic deployments using either Docker Swarm or Docker Compose running [./docker/deploy.sh](deploy.sh).

 #### Docker Swarm

 For this, you will need to have joined a Docker Swarm with the target deployment node.
 Please refer to [the official Docker documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) on how to do that.